PennLINC/CuBIDS/docs/usage.rst

 They are also useful for expediting the testing of pipelines;
 if a BIDS App runs successfully on a single subject from each Acquisition Group, one can be confident that it will handle all combinations of scanning parameters in the entire dataset.

+The Acquisition Groups that subjects belong to are listed in ``_AcqGrouping.csv``, while the Key Groups and Parameter Groups that define each Acquisition Group are noted in ``_AcqGroupingInfo.txt``.

 .. _summaryfile: